 The Public Safety Department is staffed twenty-four hours a day, seven days a week, 365 days a year.
 Public Safety Officers provide assistance and protection to person and property on the Bergen Community College campus.
 They maintain orderly conditions and take measures required to assure observance of the law.
-Its 38 employees utilize foot and vehicle patrols to observe, report and respond to situations or activities which may pose a danger to persons or property.
+Its 36 employees utilize foot and vehicle patrols to observe, report and respondto situations or activities which may pose a danger to persons or property.
 PUBLIC SAFETY OFFICERS ARE UNARMED AND DO NOT HAVE POLICE POWERS.

 Public Safety Officers respond to all complaints as promptly as possible and if, the Officer or complainant requires local police assistance; they will notify the Bergen County Sheriff's Office.
 Public Safety Officers have received First Aid training, CPR/AED and SORA certification in addition to instruction in campus security procedures.
 The College enjoys an excellent working relationship with the Bergen County Sheriff's Office, who has a substation on campus.
+We have enhanced our partnerships with local law enforcement agencies such as Paramus PD, Hackensack PD, Lyndhurst PD, OEM, and Bergen County Prosecutors Office.